Tax residency in Dubai · Tax Residency Certificate

 Quick reference for the concepts you will encounter when applying for the Tax Residency Certificate with the FTA.

 Tax Residency Certificate.
-Official document issued by the FTA evidencing that a person is a tax resident in the UAE for a 12-month period.
+Official document issued by the FTA evidencing that a person has tax residency in Dubai or the UAE for a 12-month period.

 Federal Tax Authority.
 UAE Federal Tax Authority.
 Competent body that reviews the application and issues the Tax Residency Certificate.